NeLLi-team/moducomp/README.md

 - Calculation of module completeness for N-member genome combinations.
 - Generation of complementarity reports highlighting modules completed through genome partnerships.
 - Tracks and reports the actual proteins that are responsible for the completion of the module in the combination of N genomes.
+- **Automatic resource monitoring** with timestamped logs tracking CPU usage, memory consumption, and runtime for reproducibility.

 ## Installation